muffpy/symbolic-differentiator/README.md

 (define (multiplier p) (cadr p))
 (define (multiplicand p) (caddr p))
 ```
-The rest of them are in dataRep.rkt
+The rest of them are in ![/dataRenp.rkt]dataRep.rkt

 ---------------------------------------------------